dmsul/econtools/doc/source/metrics_advanced.rst

 OLS
 ---

-To estimate an OLS regression, you pass the :py:meth:`~econtools.metrics.reg` function at least three arguments
+To estimate an OLS regression, you pass the :py:func:`~econtools.metrics.reg` function at least three arguments

 #.
 The DataFrame that contains the data.